Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Floating TOC

-Joplin provides us a great built-in Markdown TOC feature which let you create the TOC by typing a simple command `[[toc]]` within your notes.
-ReMoods has restyled it and made it floating at the bottom right of the Render Viewer.
+Joplin provides us with a great built-in Markdown TOC feature which let you create the TOC by typing a simple command `[[toc]]` within your notes.
+ReMoods has restyled it and made it float at the bottom right of the Render Viewer.
 It would open up when mouse hovers on the TOC button.

 ![Screenshot 2022-09-25 032314](https://user-images.githubusercontent.com/110529913/192115112-9432ac02-94de-4894-b0a6-3fcc8333d32f.png)